 'Regular' storage facilities: the TAR NC obliges a TSO/NRA to set a minimum discount of 50% for points with 'regular' storage facilities but also allows for a greater discount.
-As a default, storage discounts must be at least 50%, Following the feedback from stakeholders and through ACER, ENTSOG highlights recital (4) of the TAR NC where it is indicated that minimum discounts aim at 'avoiding double charging' and 'acknowledge the general contribution of storage facilities to system flexibility and security of supply'. to avoid double charging and to take account of the contribution that storage facilities make in avoiding the need for additional gas transmission investments.
+Following the feedback from stakeholders and through ACER, ENTSOG highlights recital (4) of the TAR NC where it is indicated that minimum discounts aim at 'avoiding double charging' and 'acknowledge the general contribution of storage facilities to system flexibility and security of supply'.

-Storage facilities which allow for 'cross-system' use: #the TAR NC envisages an exceptions from the rule mentioned above where a storage facility is also connected to at least one other TSO

-Commented [A39]: Comment 39, 40 and 41 (GIE, VGS, INES, EWE): yes/no or DSO system'network'/'system'if Such an exception is however only valid 'to the extent' network users use 'use' capacities at the storage facility as an alternative toto 'compete' with an IP, as in Germany and Slovakia.
+Storage facilities which allow for 'cross-system' use: the TAR NC envisages an exception from the rule mentioned above where a storage facility is also connected to at least one other TSO or DSO 'network'/'system'.
+Such an exception is however only valid 'to the extent' network users 'use' capacities at the storage facility to 'compete' with an IP.
 Therefore, ENTSOG notes the following aspects of such an exception based on the feedback received from stakeholders and through ACER: